 Launch of Phase I of the “Building a Brighter Future” Capital Campaign, a $2,000,000 fundraising drive to help relocate the school.

 A new school is built on Odessa Avenue, not far from the campus of Texas Christian University.

 The Board of Trustees purchases additional land and kicks off the $1.7 million Phase II of the capital campaign to further expand the school.

 Remodeled middle school classrooms and a second computer lab are completed.

 A state-of-the-art Cafetorium (cafeteria and auditorium) is completed.
 Additional capital campaign money is set aside for expansion and further renovation of the middle school.

 Hill School adds a 9th grade class with the intent of adding a new high school grade every year.

-High School building added along with a third computer lab.
+The Hill High School building is added along with a third computer lab.

 Upon Lucille Helton’s retirement, Greg Owens follows as Executive Director.

 Hill School named a National Exemplary School by the All Kinds of Minds Institute.